-- The really difficult challenges we face cannot be solved by isolated institutions (either of state or market), or communities or by citizens working alone – instead, they require the collective, collaborative engagement of all parts of the public realm.
+- The really difficult challenges we face (such as COVID-19) cannot be solved by isolated institutions (either of state or market), or communities or by citizens working alone – instead, they require the collective, collaborative engagement of all parts of the public realm.

 Local governments are critical to shaping sustainable communities, and SGS is excited to help councils stay informed, and create new ideas and solutions, through LGiU Australia.
-At a time when councils are dealing with the challenges of tighter finances, greater responsibility, increased expectations from residents, and the charge of spearheading local actions in response to national and global issues (such as COVID-19 and climate change), access to new ways of thinking, sharing best practice and information is more important than ever.
+At a time when councils are dealing with the challenges of tighter finances, greater responsibility, increased expectations from residents, and the charge of spearheading local actions in response to national and global issues, access to new ways of thinking, sharing best practice and information is more important than ever.

-LGiU Australia recently ran our first member (members signed up to the free trial) survey to get feedback on how the service is meeting their needs and expectations.
+LGiU Australia recently ran our first member survey to get feedback on how the service is meeting their needs and expectations.

 Survey results indicate that overall, most members found the services to be of value, particularly our dedicated pandemic response/recovery bulletin:

 Members found value in the Australian policy briefings, an area we are keen to keep building on in collaboration with local government, to access new ideas and insights and potential solutions to critical issues.